uivraeus/teamquest-lab/public/privacy.md

 The most direct usage of the data is what we present within the App itself such as team maturity results.

-We may also use the collected anonymous survey data in private or academic research.
+We may also use the collected anonymous survey data in private or academic research on group development.

 ## Collection and processing of personal data for all users {:#data-all-users}
 This section applies to _all_ types of users of the App, those that are anonymous as well as those logged in.